mpolednik/cloud-native-brno/README.md

 app       2         2         2            0           3m
 ```

-kube-controller-manager was able to process the resource, and determine that there are pods to be ran.
+kube-controller-manager was able to process the resource and determine that there are pods to be started.

 ```bash
 $ sh ~/Projects/src/github.com/mpolednik/shellhelpers/kubectl.sh get pods